dice-project/DICE-Deployment-Service/doc/AdminGuide.md

   Note down the password.
 Then open the selected user's details and switch to the "Information" tab.
 The username UUID is at the "User" item row's "UUID" column.

-To **create a new SSH key**, execute:

-    $ mkdir -p ~/cfy-manager && cd ~/cfy-manager
-    $ ssh-keygen

-and follow the instructions.
-When asked about file, enter `cfy-agent`.
-Make sure you create SSH key with no password, since tools do not support password protected keys.
-This will create two files: `cfy-agent` is the private key, and `cfy-agent.pub` is its public key counterpart.
-Now that we have a fresh key, we need to register public key into FCO.
-We must navigate to FCO's management interface and the click "SSH keys" -> "create".
-Now we name the key and paste the contents of `cfy-agent.pub` into proper field.
-After the key is created, we need to open its detail page and select "Information" tab on the left and take note of the UUID of the key, since we will need it later.

 [Go back to Prerequisites](#prerequisites)

 [FCO web console]: https://cp.diceproject.flexiant.net